cglmoocs/bdaafall2015/docs/source/dfsio.rst

     hadoop jar /opt/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-client-jobclient-2.7.1.jar TestDFSIO -read -nrFiles 16 -fileSize 1GB -resFile /tmp/$USER-dfsio-read.txt

+.. note:: Change the number of files and the size of files to find better throughput.

 Clean Up
 ---------

-This command deletes files on the output directory (/benchmakrs/TestDFSIO) on HDFS.
+Don't forget to clean up test results after the completion, otherwise available storage space will be consumsed by the benchmark output files.
+The following command deletes files on the output directory (/benchmakrs/TestDFSIO) on HDFS.

 .. code::